reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

   `setprop` `aw.cleanup` `1`

    Then reflash the module
-- Patch to not changing ro.build.product is enabled by default (v1.3).
+- Patch to not change ro.build.product is enabled by default (v1.3).
 But if you got problem with it, you can disable it by run at Terminal Emulator:

   `su`